-Warehousing, selling and administrative expenses were \$341 million for the year ended December 31, 2021 compared to \$391 million for the year ended December 31, 2020, a decrease of \$50 million.
-The decrease was primarily due to improved operating efficiencies, mainly workforce reductions.
+Warehousing, selling and administrative expenses were \$365 million for the year ended December 31, 2022 compared to \$341 million for the year ended December 31, 2021, an increase of \$24 million.
+The increase was primarily driven by employee related expenses and legal fees for litigation matters that were not ordinary or routine to the operations of the business where the Company is seeking damages and reductions in government wage subsidies realized in the corresponding period of 2021.
 Warehousing, selling and administrative expenses include branch location, distribution center and regional expenses (including costs such as compensation, benefits and rent) as well as corporate general selling and administrative expenses.